op-developer/Identity-Service-Broker-API/README.md

 ### Sandbox users

-OP Identity Service Provider sandbox uses fixed credentials (API key / Client ID). __See section 13__.
+OP Identity Service Provider does not require registration and uses fixed credentials (Client ID & encryption keys). __See section 13__.

 Table of contents:
 1. Definitions